92nd ILLINOIS VOLUNTEER INFANTRY

 Highest Rank: Pvt.

-He remained in rebel hands until paroled at NE Ferry, NC 2/26/65.
-The remainder of his army tenure was spent at College Green Barracks, MO where he arrived on 3/5 and at Benton Barracks, MO where he arrived 3/14/65.
-At Benton Barracks he was ordered to the Chief Muster Officer to await muster from Federal service.
+Private Gay remained in Rebel hands until paroled at Northeast Ferry, NC on February 26, 1865.
+The remainder of his army tenure was spent at College Green Barracks, MO where he arrived on March 5th and at Benton Barracks, located near St. Louis, MO where he arrived March 14, 1865.
+At Benton Barracks he was ordered to the Chief Muster Officer to await final separation from Federal service.

-At some point the Gays left Minnesota for Kansas, and Kansas for Wisconsin where the family was living in early 1907.
-They remained in Washburn Co., WI for 22 years, but by April, 1916 had moved westward to Missoula Co., Montana.
-Finally, circa 1921, Floyd and Martha moved to Snohomish, WA.
+By April, 1916 the Gays had moved westward from Wisconsin to Missoula Co., Montana.
+From there, circa 1921, Floyd and Martha moved to the Roosevelt District of Snohomish, Snohomish Co., WA.
 Likely the last move was made to be near the families of a number of their adult children already residing in the area.

 Camano Island, WA